-With a hands-on approach to running Schuler’s Restaurant & Pub, Hans Schuler is the leader in the continuing evolution of the family-owned business in Marshall, Michigan.
-The restaurant marks its 109th year of welcoming guests to our tables.
-With continuing reinvestment in the restaurant and pub, Schuler has positioned the business for continued success in the years to come.
+Known for his hands-on approach to running Schuler’s Restaurant & Pub, Hans Schuler led the continuing evolution of the family-owned business in Marshall, Michigan, taking the restaurant into its 110th year of welcoming guests to our tables.
+By continuing to reinvest in the restaurant and pub, Hans positioned the business for continued success in the years to come.

 In a challenging economy and changing marketplace, the iconic restaurant continues to thrive while evolving with the times.
 Great food and hospitality are critically important.
 The restaurant serves traditional favorites and new menu items, created by the culinary team, with emphasis on local, fresh and flavorful ingredients.
-Hans continues to develop new approaches while keeping a nod to tradition.
+Throughout his leadership Hans continued to develop new approaches while keeping a nod to tradition.

 Hans became Chairman and President of the company in 1970.
 He purchased the family business from his father, Win Schuler, upon Win’s retirement.
 He has served on many boards, organizations and committees to positively impact our community.

 In 2009, Hans was one of four finalists for the George Romney Lifetime Achievement Award, the most prestigious of the Governor’s Service Awards.
 This award was recommended by the Michigan Community Service Commission.

 In 2012, Hans was the inaugural recipient of the “National Restaurateur of the Year” award, presented by Independent Restaurateur.
 “This award represents the highest level of excellence in all aspects of business and recognizes an exemplary commitment to owning and operating a successful independent restaurant,” said Jim Young, publisher of the magazine.
 “Winners of this award go above and beyond what is required to become invaluable assets to their communities.”

 In 2019, Hans sold Schuler’s to his long-time partner and one-time Executive Assistant Sue Damron, a progression years in the making.